s-20/unnamed/Death.md

 The Dying Condition has the following effects:

 - The character gains the [Off Balance Condition](Conditions.md) if they don't already have it
-- Taking more then one action in a round increases the Dying conditions's stack by 1 for each action taken, but any dice they pull for that action are d8s
+- Taking more then one action in a round increases the Dying conditions's stack by 1 for each action taken
 - If the character does not receive first aid of some kind, they must make a Death Check at the end of their turn - see [Wound Threshold](WoundThreshold.md).

 If the character's Dying stack ever equals their Wound Threshold, that's it - they're beyond help, and are going to die.
 The character may die immediately, or they may get one final Heroic Action.